 When ready to cook, you will need to thin the batter with 50ml more milk or water and then keep adjusting until you get the right consistency, as for pancakes

 Heat a small frying pan and wipe with lard or oil.
 Reduce to medium heat.
 Pour half a ladleful of batter into the pan, swirl and cook gently.
 Small holes will appear.
 Wait until the oatcake ‘dries’ (about a couple of minutes) before flipping with a spatula and cooking for a minute or so more.
-Repeat until the batter is used up
+Repeat until the batter is used up.

 A few notes: As with pancakes your first is your worst but your technique quickly improves!
 I have included the oil in the mix but don’t think it is essential.
 I have forgotten it and get, I think, a better result.
 I never have as many holes in my oatcake as ones I see in the shops.
+The secret seems to be to have your pan as hot as possible, the batter thin and drop rather than pour it into the pan.